mateusfmfm/mateusfmfm/README.md

 ### Hi there 👋
 Flutter developer specialist with experience in Mobile, Web and Desktop applications.
+Software Engineering student; Focused in Clean Architecture and BLoC Pattern; React for web development, Golang for backend development and fullstack development;

 <!--
 **mateusfmfm/mateusfmfm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.